-Take a fast daily ferry (April to October) from Split, Brac, the island of Hvar, Korcula or Mljet to Dubrovnik and change there for another ferry from Dubrovnik to Lopud.
-From Lastovo, Korcula and Mljet island there is also in July & August, twice a week, a fast ferry catamaran for Dubrovnik.
+Take a fast daily ferry (April to October) from Split, island Brac, the island of Hvar, Korcula, or Mljet to Dubrovnik and change there for another ferry from Dubrovnik to Lopud.
+From Lastovo, Korcula, and the Island of Mljet there is also in July & August, twice a week, a fast ferry catamaran for Dubrovnik.
 Check available ferry sailing to the island on the croatiaferries.com website as a good starting point for planning your trip to the island.
 Also, consult the below map.

 If you are visiting Croatia for the first time: